 Once your testicular mapping results have come in, if sperm has been located, then you can decide on a sperm retrieval method, such as TESA, and this can then be perfectly tailored, as the surgeon knows exactly which areas of the testicles contain sperm.

 Although it is important to remember that testicular mapping in itself is a diagnostic procedure, rather than a fertility treatment, it can help to make future sperm retrieval methods less time-consuming, less invasive and even less stressful as you can rest assured that there is sperm to be retrieved.
-Once the sperm has been removed, it can then be used for future IVF/ICSI treatment cycles and the possibility of conceiving a child could become a reality.
+Once the sperm has been removed, it can then be used for future IVF/ICSI treatment.